-Elite Daily: Dr. Tehrany advises how to relax after a workout to avoid sore muscles
+Elite Daily: Dr. Tehrany advises how to relax after a workout and avoid sore muscles

-With the summer days at the doorstep, the number of people that enroll in a fitness or workout program to achieve the perfect beach body starts to increase.
+With the summertime just around the corner, the number of people who enroll in a fitness or workout program to achieve a perfect beach body starts to increase significantly.

-Even though working out is a vital source of body strength and power, it can also be a source of an agonizing pain if the muscles begin to ache, a condition caused by a no-rest-intense workout program.
+Even though working out is a vital source of body strength and power, it can also be a source of an agonizing pain if the muscles begin to ache and soar, a condition caused by a no-rest-intense workout program.

 The Delayed Onset Muscle Soreness (DOMS) usually occurs 12 to 24 hours after the workout, and it is a condition often seen in people who start with high-intensity training programs, and people who continuously push their muscles beyond their strength.

-In order to help the workout enthusiasts avoid the painful struggle, Elite Daily, a website devoted to women who are discovering the world and are eager to learn about fashion, health, wellness, and fitness, asked our own Dr. Armin Tehrany to share an expert opinion on how to relax the muscles after working out.
+In order to help the workout enthusiasts avoid the painful struggle, Elite Daily, a website devoted to women who eager to learn about fashion, health, wellness, and fitness, asked our own Dr. Armin Tehrany to share an expert opinion on how to relax the muscles after working out.

 Foam Rolling to avoid sore muscles